Multiplicities of Representations in Algebraic Families: Homological multiplicities

 \s{\bf Acknowledgement} The debt this work owes to \cite{Pra18} and \cite{AS20} is clear.
-We would like to thank Professor Ye Tian for his consistent encouragement, and Professor Haoran Wang for helpful discussions on the projective resolutions of smooth representations.
+We would like to thank Professor Ye Tian for his consistent encouragement.
+We also want to thank the referee for the sharp reading, particularly directing us to the reference \cite{Fli92} on the projective resolutions of smooth representations.

+This research is supported by the National Key R$\&$D Program of China No. 2023YFA1009702.
+L. Cai is also supported by National Natural Science Foudation of China No. 12371012.
+Y. Fan is also supported by National Natural Science Foudation of Beijing, China No. 24A10020.